fortio/fortio/README.md

 	Path to the certificate file to be used for GRPC server TLS -compression
 	Enable http compression
+  -content-type
+    Sets a content type for http request
   -curl
 	Just fetch the content once
   -data-dir string